Adding or updating a defined benefit income stream 108-05060060

 Reversionary income stream

-The original recipient of the income stream may nominate a person to receive the income after their death, for example, their surviving spouse or partner.
+The original recipient of the income stream may nominate a person to receive the income after their death, for example, their surviving partner.
 This person is the reversionary beneficiary.

 On reversion to a reversionary beneficiary or partner, the defined benefit income stream:

-• is assessed from the day after date of death of the primary beneficiary (deceased spouse or partner), which is the date the customer (reversionary beneficiary) is entitled to receive the payments
+- is assessed from the day after date of death of the primary beneficiary (usually deceased partner), which is the date the customer (reversionary beneficiary) is entitled to receive the payments

-• gross income may be reduced as the surviving partner generally receives a percentage of the pension paid to the primary beneficiary
+- gross income may be reduced as the reversionary beneficiary may only receive a percentage of the pension paid to the primary beneficiary

 There may be a gap between the death of the original beneficiary and the date the reversionary starts to receive regular payments.
 A lump sum arrears payment is made to the reversionary beneficiary to cover the gap.
 The lump sum is assessed as income from the income stream for the period to which it relates.
 This may result in a debt for that period if the customer has been receiving an income support payment.